-Do you love going to the library?
-Do you find how important libraries are and how can a librarian positively influence their society?
 Libraries are the powerhouse of knowledge, and librarians connect people to information.
-So the book which I am reviewing this time, The Giver of stars by Jojo Moyes, has a major theme as the book as the knowledge of power, Also combines the issue of access to literature, history, and the lives of five women who work at the local library, deliver knowledge to people and a lot more.
+So the book which I am reviewing this time, The Giver of stars by Jojo Moyes, has a major theme as the book as knowledge of power.
+Libraries not only provides information to general knowledge but also history, culture, romance, science-fiction and many more.

 The Givers of Stars by Jojo Moyes takes place in the US, during the Depression-era in Kentucky.
 It follows the adventurous story of five remarkable women with their memorable journey.
 This group of women begins a traveling library that delivers books to the rural area hills of Kentucky on horseback.